 Outside of annual monitoring programs used to collect information to guide recovery, the sole conservation strategy implemented to date for this population has been restoration through a Conservation Aquaculture Program.
 The objective of this strategy is to supplement the population with hatchery reared iuveniles until adequate levels of natural recruitment can be restored (UCSWRI 2012).
 Since 2001, an annual broodstock acquisition program has been conducted, with wild mature adults spawned in the hatchery to contribute progeny for stocking in the LCR (BC Hydro 2009).
 In 2014, it was advised by the Upper Columbia White Sturgeon Recovery Initiative Technical Work Group (UCWSRI TWG) to design a streamside incubation facility (SIF) to incorporate wild offspring into the stocking practices increasing representation of LCR spawning adults and levels of genetic diversity among stocked juvenile White Sturgeon (Jay et al. 2014).
 This has been successful for other sturgeon species (e.g. Lake Sturgeon Acipenser fulvescens, Crossman et al. 2011).
 Developing this facility in Canada also aligned with the US portion of the population, as collections of wild origin yolk-sac larvae serve as the source for the aquaculture program in the US.
-Results of this program were successful in 2014, with 1,095 wild origin juvenile White Sturgeon were successfully reared to release in the spring of 2015.
+Results of this program were successful in 2014, with 1,095 wild-origin juvenile White Sturgeon were successfully reared to release in the spring of 2015.
 In 2015, the broodstock program was suspended and all juvenile white sturgeon stocked as of 2015 year class have been of wild origin collected through the SIF program.
 Release criteria developed for these wild origin fish is a minimum of 200 grams in body weight to improve survival following release based on results of recent juvenile survival modeling (BC Hydro 2016c).
 A total of 63 and 800 wild progeny met the release size criteria and were released the following spring after capture for year classes 2015 and 2016, respectively.
 It was determined that the wild collection program would continue for the next several years.
-In total, the Conservation Aquaculture Program has been successful in releasing 149,685 hatchery reared juvenile sturgeon into the transboundary section of the Columbia River; 108,132 of which were released in the lower Columbia River in Canada (as of the spring of 2017).
+In total, the Conservation Aquaculture Program has been successful in releasing 148,464 hatchery reared juvenile sturgeon into the Transboundary Reach of the Columbia River; 108,132 of which were released in the lower Columbia River in Canada (as of the spring of 2017).
+In spring 2018, 457 individuals were released into the LCR with additional fish (~150) to be released in the fall once the target size is met.

 Hatchery-reared juveniles released as part of the Conservation Aquaculture Program serve as an important learning tool as juvenile age classes are absent in many populations.
 Determining factors influencing growth and survival of these fish will not only contribute to refining the Conservation Aquaculture Program, but will provide critical insight into the ecology of this species which can be used to guide recovery efforts.
 Work that has occurred over the past decade has identified that hatchery-reared juveniles have been successful in surviving after release from the hatchery (Golder 2009b).
 The survival of hatchery released age-0 juveniles combined with high survival at the older life stages (Golder 2009b; Irvine et al. 2007) suggests that the recruitment bottleneck is likely the result of poor survival during earlier life stages (Gregory and Long 2008; Golder 2009b), which is similar to other systems (Ireland et al. 2002; Gross et al. 2002).
 As a result, recent monitoring has focused on the potential causes of mortality at the yolk-sac larvae and young-of-year life stages, and to understand underlying mechanisms resulting in recruitment failure.